Felony Assault Defense Lawyer Oklahoma City

 Assault & Battery with a Deadly Weapon

-One cause for escalating an assault charge to a felony is the use of a dangerous weapon to perpetrate the offense.
+Assault and battery with a deadly weapon is charged when a person intentionally uses a weapon that is capable of causing serious harm or death to injure another person.
 Oklahoma law does not specifically define what constitutes a dangerous weapon; it only states that someone who intends to inflict bodily harm and who uses a "sharp or dangerous weapon" to do so is guilty of Assault with a Dangerous Weapon.

 The statute furthermore states that Assault with a Dangerous Weapon includes shooting someone "with any kind of firearm, air gun, conductive energy weapon or other means whatever" with the intent to cause harm, even without the intent to kill, is guilty of the offense.
 A vague definition of "dangerous weapon" leads to broad interpretation.
 Guns and knives, clearly, are regarded as dangerous weapons, as are instruments such as baseball bats, stun guns, and tasers.